What is BLS?

-The process is fairly simple and is often remembered as the "ABC's" of CPR.
-"A" stands for airway and reminds the BLS performer to ensure the airway is clear and air is able to travel in freely.
-"B" stands for breathing, which tells the practitioner to breath into the victim’s mouth and attempt to oxygenate blood.
-"C" stands for circulation and tells the BLS provider to compress on the victim's chest to circulate the now-oxygenated blood throughout the victim's body.
+The process is fairly simple and is often remembered as the “ABCs” of CPR.
+“A” stands for airway and reminds the BLS performer to ensure the airway is clear and air is able to travel in freely.
+“B” stands for breathing, which tells the practitioner to breathe into the victim’s mouth and attempt to oxygenate the blood.
+“C” stands for circulation and tells the BLS provider to compress on the victim’s chest to circulate the now-oxygenated blood throughout the victim’s body.
 This is all after checking to make sure the victim even needs CPR, calling for 911, etc.

 If you are ready to get started, read about how to get BLS certification.

 BLS certification is basically a training company’s assurance that a given person has been presented learning material and has demonstrated competency of BLS in the form of a test.
 The standards for BLS learning material vary from country to country, but are mostly rooted in the science presented by the ECC/ILCOR, an international organization focused around cardiac care.
 BLS certification usually is demonstrated in the form of a wallet card carried by the certified individual.
 This card will usually have the training company, the card holder’s name, the curriculum covered, and the standards used within the training.